 Price is per person, double occupancy.
 For a single room/tent, add $500.
-Airfare and fees for Tanzania National Parks are not included.
-Round-trip economy air between New York and Arusha is estimated from $1,600.
+International airfare to/from Arusha and fees for Tanzania National Parks are not included in the adventure cost.
 Tanzania National Park fees are $1,300 (subject to change).

 Click here for a description of all activity levels.